-I see myself reflected on many gestures and actions.
-And I appreciate and learn from the differences I also see.
+I see myself reflected on many of the gestures and actions I get to capture with my camera.
+And I appreciate and learn from the differences I discover.

 Family photography taught me a lot about parenting.
-It helped me to feel less lonely seeing parents from all over the world raising their children so differently and yet struggling with so many similar things.
+Seeing parents from all over the world raising their children so differently and yet struggling with so many similar things helped me to feel less lonely.

 It shows me the beauty of the differences.
 The humanity of the mundane.
 The love of the everyday rituals.